syracard/kingdom-of-vallonde/Main Folder/Title tbd/Characters/Aeron.md

-Aeron is an elder stonemason who lives and works in the city of [[Cadun]].
+Aeron is an elder stonemason who lives and works in the city of [[Cadun (DM)]].
 His primary client is Teyrn Ebeorht and maintains the stonework of [[Cuthbert Castle]].

 One of Aeron's many interests is the many dungeons, ruins, and other structures that dot the map of Or.